Columbia Undergraduate Mathematical Modeling Workshop (CUMMW)

 - Where can I find more info about the workshop/competition?

-The Zoom info sessions in mid-November will provide additional information on the workshop and the competition.
-More information about the workshop can also be found on the workshop’s CourseWorks page.
+The Zoom info session in December will provide additional information about the workshop and the modeling competitions.
 More information on the MCM/ICM competition can be found here.
-We will organize an additional information session at the beginning of January 2022.
+We will organize an additional information session at the beginning of the workshop, in January 2023.

 - When are the hands-on seminars scheduled?